Chippy Chair Planter

 I’m a sucker for a $5 chair.
 I think y’all know that about me.
 Rarely do I pass up chairs, and never when they are only $5.
-I got this chair from John’s booth at Vendors’ Village back in the Spring.
+I got this chair from John’s booth at Vendors’ Village.

-He actually had 2 of these, one with the bottom was a little more money.
+He had two of these; the one with a seat was a little more expensive.

 Little did I know that a couple of weeks later I would find these vintage galvanized buckets in the same booth.
 Imagine my surprise when I saw that the large bucket fit perfectly into the bottom less chair.